-Consultation Requests: Referral of an Alliance member by Primary Care Provider (PCP) or In-Network Specialist to a specialty physical health care provider within the Alliance Service Area or Local Out of Service Area.
+Consultation Requests: Referral of an Alliance member by Primary Care Provider (PCP) or In-Network Specialist to a health care provider within the Alliance Service Area or Local Out of Service Area.
+The Alliance does not require authorization for In-Network referrals, both PCP to Specialist and Specialist to Specialist referrals.
+Authorizations are required for out of network providers.

-Prior authorization is required for any service provided by a non-contracted, non-credentialed and/or out of area provider.
-For more information on the Referral Consultation Request (RCR) process, please see Policy 404-1303 - Referral Consultation Request Process.
+Prior authorization is required for any service provided by a non-contracted and/or non-credentialed provider.
+For more information on the Authorization Request process refer to Policy 404-1201 Authorization Request Process.